ctram/coding-practice/README.md

 # coding-practice
-Practice implementing algorithms and data structures.
+Practice implementing algorithms and data structures, mostly in JavaScript, some in Ruby.
-#